 CompuPower is an in-school technology and leadership program designed for 9th-12th grade students in rural areas.
-Funded primarily by the U.S. Department of Education, through an Investing in Innovation Grant, this program provides teachers with the skills to utilize culturally responsive and gender inclusive practices in their teaching of science and technology.
+Funded primarily by the U.S. Department of Education, through an Investing in Innovation Grant, this program provides teachers with the skills to utilize culturally responsive and gender-inclusive practices in their teaching of science and technology.
 Students who take the course use technology for research and problem solving, further develop their non-cognitive skills such as self-regulation, and become changemakers in their communities.
 The program builds on education research begun at Arizona State University (ASU) and it is administered by ASU’s Center for Gender Equity in Science and Technology (CGEST) in collaboration with local schools, teachers, parents, industry mentors, and corporate partners.

 CompuPower students define how they want to learn, explore, and express themselves.
 The program is designed “to do and not talk” about what is important to high school students leading the future of technology.
-CompuPower is an action-orientated course where we believe high school students learn from their lived experience.
-Our goal is to expose all high school students to the real-world by attending field trips, in-class demonstrations, network sessions with industry leaders, and a free 4-day college experience hosted at Arizona State University to engage students in what a career in STEM could look like.
+CompuPower is an action-orientated course where we believe high school students learn from their lived experiences.
+Our goal is to expose all high school students to the real world by attending field trips, in-class demonstrations, network sessions with industry leaders, and a free 4-day college experience hosted at Arizona State University to engage students in what a career in STEM could look like.

 If you have questions about CompuPower, please contact CGEST.

-COMPUPOWER is funded by an Investing in Innovation Grant from the U.S. Department of Education.
+CompuPower is funded by an Investing in Innovation Grant from the U.S. Department of Education.